kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 One of the mistakes, i made when i started coding and watching tutorial, was that i watched more videos than i coded(which is what people mean when they say [tutorial hell](https://javascript.plainenglish.io/tutorial-hell-how-can-you-escape-it-8a6a7da3ae08?gi=12e5cb58d0ec)), that was one of the reasons i said in the top that "i felt something to be missing", I strongly believe that someone that has watched 2 videos and is applying what they learnt to create anything, is improving at a very fast rate compared to someone watching more videos, in fact from a personal experience ,I can say the person watching more videos isn't improving at all.

 ## 3. Working with other developers and creating projects together:
-Just like what i said in the previous paragraph, working on project is one of the many ways to improve as a developer, you know what is more better, working on projects with people, since I'm not in contact with many developers, this was proving difficult, until i learnt about HNG, with the HNG internship, I'm hoping to be able to work on projects with my existing knowledge and new colleagues.
+Just like what i said in the previous paragraph, working on project is one of the many ways to improve as a developer, you know what is more better, working on projects with people, since I'm not in contact with many developers, this was proving difficult, until i learnt about HNG, with the HNG internship, I'm hoping to be able to work on projects, improve my skills and learn more about interacting with other devlopers.

 **Thanks for persisting till the end:)..**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg5MzIwMzM5LDEwMzM1ODE4OTUsMTYwNz
+eyJoaXN0b3J5IjpbMTkwMTczODAyLDEwMzM1ODE4OTUsMTYwNz
 YxOTUzNiwxMzE3MTgwODQ0LC02MDc1MjE4NTQsLTE2MTU3NTU2
 NTddfQ==
 -->